Our Story | Nomad's Origins

 So we turned around and posted up in Aspen, working out of the mountain top lodge during the day (free wi-fi!), and urban-camping on the streets in the evening, while we eagerly strung together production of a consumer electronic device.
 We returned to California and posted up in Los Angeles near to where we manufactured the first few rounds of ChargeCards in the remnants of an industrial underbelly of Orange County.
 Orders kept coming in, and Brian and I were hustling to ship everything out of his parent's garage ourselves and with the help of some Chinese exchange students at the local business school who were looking for some old fashioned American garage startup experience.
 They showed up in luxury European and Japanese cars, a stark contrast to our busted Montero with over 200k miles on it.

 I don't think the local post office had ever seen that many packages arrive in one day.
-We frequently depleted them of all their regular issue stamps, instead of shipping many of the first 8000 or so Kickstarter-backer units with rolls of wedding decor stamps they'd reluctantly summoned up.
+We frequently depleted them of all their regular issue stamps and instead shipped many of the first 8000 or so Kickstarter-backer units with rolls of wedding decor stamps they'd reluctantly summoned up.
 Over the next few months, we worked from Brian's parent's home in Agoura Hills, debuted at the first startup showcase at the Consumer Electronics Show, dubbed "Eureka Park," and took flight from Kickstarter to fledgling consumer electronics brand.

 Want to join us on our journey?
 Stay up to date with the latest from The Nomadic.